-If you have any feedback on this topic or other topics you would like us to discuss in the Support Corner, please feel free to contact our Support Department.
+If you have feedback on this topic or any other topics you would like us to discuss in the Support Corner, please contact us.